Mobile Auto Service Website

 Usability Testing

-I conducted moderated user testing with 3 participants who each completed 4 specific tasks.
-I identified 2 main areas that required changes to enhance the user experience.
+I conducted moderated user testing with 3 participants who each completed 4 tasks.
+I identified 2 key areas that required changes to enhance the user experience.
 Below are my findings with the before and after:

 User Problem #1